-Reporting is done via the reporting form "Laksejournalen", which may be found at sullissivik.gl.
-Here it can be filled out online, or printed and filled out by hand.
-In the case of an online reporting, the data is automatically sent to GFLK (Greenlands Fishery License Control Authority) via email.
-In case of a printed reporting form, it must be sent to the Greenland Fishery Licence Control Authority (GFLK):
+Reporting is done via the reporting form Laksejournalen, which may be found at sullissivik.gl.
+Here it can be filled in online, or printed out and filled in by hand.

+The reporting form must be sent to the Greenland Fishery Licence Control Authority (GFLK):